Arliiii/jama-va-abstractor/backend/README.md

 ### Windows
 1. Double-click `start.bat` to automatically set up and start the server
-2. Edit the `.env` file to add your OpenAI API key
+2. Edit the `.env` file to add your Google Gemini API key
 3. The server will start at http://localhost:8000

 ### Manual Setup